Blog

 What is Web Accessibility?

 Web accessibility is designing and creating websites or web applications so that people of all abilities can access and use the digital services you provide.
 When designing and creating a website, you must consider various accessibility issues, such as using appropriate language, creating good color contrast, avoiding Flash, etc. If your website is inaccessible, it leaves a bad impression on your customers.
-People with visual or hearing impairments or certain physical disabilities may also have trouble accessing your content.

 Why is Web Accessibility Important?